nhoyt/git-reference/basics.md

 ## Remote Commands

-### Determine whether you need to pull changes from remote
+### Determine whether there are upstream changes in remotes

     git remote update